railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 .. figure:: images/familiarization_sale_partner.png
    :align: center

-   *Links for a partner appear in an order form.*
+   *Links for a partner appear in an order form*

 Before moving on to the next module, take a quick look into the :menuselection:`Partners --> Configuration`  menu, particularly :menuselection:`Categories`  and  :menuselection:`Localisation`.